ADNTNU/Quiz-App/README.md

 ### Refresh flutter

-After selecting an simulator you need might need to clean and run flutter in the root folder to get all the nesesery packages:
+After selecting an simulator you need might need to clean and run flutter in the root folder to get all the necessary packages:

 ```sh
 # Root folder in this example is the one you cloned called quiz_app.